April 11, 2015

 Lots of media for the last game of the regular season, and some of them wanted to talk to me about my trip.
 That’s Lauren Howe from the Leafs – I really enjoyed chatting with her!

 At the morning skate, I met up with the legendary Bob Cole from Hockey Night in Canada, who in my opinion, is the best play-by-play announcer in hockey!
 (And for decades, not years!)
 Thereafter, I met up with another hockey legend, Brendan Shanahan, and it was great to talk hockey with him at the morning skate.

-My next stop was the “situation room,” or the “video war room” where every uncertain goal is reviewed, analyzed, and determined to be a goal or no goal.
+My next stop was the “situation room,” or the “video war room” where every contested goal is reviewed.
 Former NHL player (and coach) Mike Murphy joined me for this part of the tour, along with former NHL grit player Kris King.
 I’m a big fan of players like Kris King, and I’m a bigger fan now.
 I talked hockey with Kris for about an hour in the “situation room,” and when he found out that I did not have a single game-used puck, he made a point to get me one from every NHL team!
 I’ve met so many people in my 30games-30nights tour, but Kris King is tops!
-As I was making my way through the hallways of this special place, I ran into Hall-of-Famer Jim Gregory.
+As I was making my way through the hallway of this special place, I ran into Hall-of-Famer Jim Gregory.
 After finishing up my tour, I was presented with a silver-encased game-used puck from the NHL in recognition of my trip!

 After the presentation, I was given a special guided tour of the HHOF, capped off with seeing (and touching) for the first time, the Stanley Cup.
 As you can see, I was very happy to embrace this historic trophy!